Tips

 Tip 4: Keep going - don't give up!
 You know how much difference a defibrillator can make in your area.

-Tip 5: Do it with one or two neighbours.
-You can help each other out and keep each other going.
+Tip 5: Team up with one or two neighbours.
+You can support each other and keep motivation high.

 Your campaign page